-of an antinomy of exchange value as of an antinomy of subjective value, were it not that the economic order, under which society exists, gives to exchange value an efficiency in the general business economy, which goes far beyond that of subjective value in the individual economy.
-In every selfcontained private economy utility is the highest principle; but, in the business world, wherever the providing of society with goods is in the hands of undertakers who desire to make a gain out of it, and to obtain a remuneration for their services. exchange value takes its place.
-The private undertaker is not concerned to provide the greatest utility for society generally; his aim is rather to obtain the highest value for approves itself as the first principle in the undertaker's economy; but, just because of this, in the conflict between exchange value and social utility, it is exchange value which is victorious,---so far at least as the undertaker has power to act according to his own interest.
+There would, nevertheless, be just as little reason to speak of an antinomy of exchange value as of an antinomy of subjective value, were it not that the economic order, under which society exists, gives to exchange value an efficiency in the general business economy, which goes far beyond that of subjective value in the individual economy.
+In every self-contained private economy utility is the highest principle; but, in the business world, wherever the providing of society with goods is in the hands of undertakers who desire to make a gain out of it, and to obtain a remuneration for their services, exchange value takes its place The private undertaker is not concerned to provide the greatest utility for society generally; his aim is rather to obtain the highest value for himself:-which is at the same time his highest utility.
+Utility approves itself as the first principle in the undertaker's economy; but, just because of this, in the conflict between exchange value and social utility, it is exchange value which is victorious,-so far at least as the undertaker has power to act according to his own interest

-Proudhon, therefore, is right-although he may not have formulated his contention quite correctly-when he affirms the antinomy of exchange value.
-Every undertaker finds it to his advantage when he succeeds in turning free goods which he cannot sell, into economically scarce goods which he can sell.
-And it is to his advantage when he is successful in reducing the amount to be sold, and raising the returns, just as it is to his disadvantage to increase the amount that is to be sold, and thereby diminish the returns.
+Proudhon, therefore, is right,-although he may not have formulated his contention quite correctly-when he affirms the antinomy of exchange value.
+Every undertaker finds it to his advantage when he succeeds in turning free goods which he cannot sell, into economically scarce goods which he can sell And it is to his advantage when he is successful in reducing the amount to be sold, and raising the returns, just as it is to his disadvantage to increase the amount that is to be sold, and there by diminish the returns.